grit/gradial-rt/README.md

 ![Ex.](./demo.gif)

+Some features of the mock prototype:

+- The application persists data in real time using firestore, and any changes made by one client (once saved) are reflected for all other clients interacting with the same application.
+Updates to the database trigger a callback function whenever a change occurs using the onSnapshot() method, rerendering the client side for all active listeners.
+- Any changes made to directory structure require the 'Save Modifications' button to be selected in order to persist it past the temporary local state.
+- Clients are able to see the cursor of other connected clients moving around within the application viewport (on both desktop and mobile)
+- Users can change their guest 'username' at any point using the input field at the top.
+This change will be reflected on others viewing your cursor on their own client.
+- Changelog is automatically updated whenever a 'Save Modification' event occurs - showcasing the user who made the modification as well as the timestamp.

 There are many next steps to go from here, as this is just a basic prototype of interactions between clients for a file directory representation.
 Some immediate things that come to mind for a more robust project would be incorporating TypeScript for static type checking, implementing ability to download and upload actual files/folders, security/authentication for database writes (as right now any user can publicly modify the directory), testing - both unit and integration as needed, robust error handling especially around the websocket connections (errors and closures), increased server-side scaling to handle large number of visitors interacting with the platform, throttling/debouncing interactions to limit number of websocket messages sent per any given time, and improved loading/save/alert states.